cdhainaut/cdhainaut.github.io/content/projects/starboard.md

 Innovative Hydrofoil Design
 <!--more-->

-In collaboration with Martin Fischer and Mathieu Durand, our team embarked on designing a series of state-of-the-art hydrofoils tailored for windsurfing and wingfoiling.
-A pivotal aspect was the development of an automated optimization tool capable of delivering designs that met precise take-off, stability, and performance criteria across varying speeds.
+In collaboration with Martin Fischer and Mathieu Durand, our team worked on designing hydrofoils for windsurfing and wingfoiling.
+A significant part of our efforts went into developing an optimization tool to create designs that met specific criteria for takeoff, stability, and performance across various speeds.

-The project's significance is already evident through a compelling interview with Tiesda You, our client.
-In the interview, Tiesda shares his remarkable experience with the windfoil, highlighting an unprecedented level of efficiency.
+Our client, Tiesda You, shared his experience with the windfoil in an interview, emphasizing its remarkable efficiency.
 You can watch the interview below:
 {{< youtube 7_pIg7h5f58 >}}